 Check the expiry date

 Using an out-of-date condom could land you in some serious deep water.
 The shelf-life is generally around five years (less for spermicidal condoms), but you should always check the packet.
 Once expired, the condom starts to lose strength and flexibility, increasing the chance of a break.
-For more on the dangers of using out-of-date condoms, see The Life of a Condom.

 So you’re all ready for a trip of a lifetime: young, free and single!
 Obviously a holiday hook-up is a tantalizing possibility.
 That’s great.
 Just make sure you buy your condoms before departing.
 Referring back to points 1 and 2: condoms hawked at an all-night beach rave probably aren’t the safest bet.
 Pack protection beforehand or grab some in duty free.
 It won’t jinx anything, honest.